Four Dots

 • Navigation patterns that create crawler traps or circular link structures

-Having 500,000 pages doesn’t matter if Google’s only indexing 200,000 – or worse, indexing 700,000 because of duplication issues.
+Having 500,000 pages doesn’t matter if Google’s only indexing 200,000 – or worse, indexing 700,000 because of duplication and bloat issues.

 Indexation coverage analysis: